 - Establishing leading practices/guidelines around waste management for our offices around the world.

 - Making our meetings more environmentally friendly where ever they take place.

 Below are several examples of the efforts we’re making to reduce our impact on the environment.

-The US Green Buildings Council (USGBC) is committed to a prosperous and sustainable future for the US through cost-efficient and energy-saving green buildings.
-Ernst & Young is teaming with the organization on its Green Schools campaign, with the goal of greening all US schools within a generation.
+The USGBC is committed to a prosperous and sustainable future for the US through cost-efficient and energy-saving green buildings.
+EY is teaming with the organization on its Green Schools campaign, with the goal of greening all US schools within a generation.